 Place bacon into 12-inch nonstick skillet.
 Cook over medium heat, stirring occasionally, until bacon is crisp.
 Remove bacon with slotted spoon to small bowl.
 Pour all but 1 tablespoon bacon drippings from skillet into another small bowl; set aside.

 Add 3 tablespoons butter to 1 tablespoon bacon drippings in skillet; cook over medium heat until melted.
 Add shallots; cook 10 minutes or until tender and browned.
-Stir in spinach; cook 1-2 minutes until leaves are softened.
-Remove from heat; stir in cheese, bacon and breadcrumbs.
+Stir in spinach; cook 1-2 minutes or until leaves are softened.
+Remove from heat; stir in cheese, bacon and bread crumbs.

 Sprinkle inside surface of each roast with 1 1/2 teaspoons salt and 1 teaspoon pepper.
 Spread spinach mixture evenly over inside surface of each roast.
 Fold top portion of roast over filling.
 Tie roasts at 1-inch intervals with kitchen string, or secure with small turkey skewers.